Head and Neck Cancers

 What are the risk factors?

-- drinking alcohol smoking tobacco (including cigarettes, cigars and pipes)
+- smoking tobacco (including cigarettes, cigars and pipes)

-- chewing or smoking areca nut, betel nut, pan or gutka
+- chewing tobacco, betel nut, areca nut, paan or gutka

 - being overweight or obese

-- having a first-degree relative (parent, child or sibling) with some types of head and neck cancer
+- having a parent, child or sibling with head and neck cancer (possibly because you have similar lifestyle factors)

-Eating adequate amounts of fruit and vegetables may help lower the risk of getting oral and oropharyngeal cancers.
-Talk to your doctor if you are worried about any of these risk factors.
+Talk to your doctor if you are worried about any risk factors.

 What is human papillomavirus (HPV)?

-HPV is the name for a group of viruses.
-It is a very common sexually transmitted infection that affects the surface of different areas of the body, including the cervix and skin.
-Most people will not know they have HPV.
+HPV is the name for a group of viruses that affect the surfaces or lining of different areas of the body, including the throat, cervix and skin.
+It is the most common sexually transmitted infection in humans.
+Most people don’t know that they have had an HPV infection.

 This information is reviewed by